wazuh/wazuh/comms/README.md

 Run the API using

 ```
-docker compose build
 docker compose up
 ```

-The docker compose is configured to run on the port 5000 and generate an event every 10 seconds.
+The docker compose is configured to run on the port 5000 and generate a command for certain uuids every 10 seconds.
+If you would like to change these configurations, modify the `command` field flags.

 ### Run agent-comms-api manually